googleinterns/vm-network-migration/readme/INSTANCE_GROUP_README.md

      group from the backend service.
 ### Managed Instance Group
 #### 1. The instance group is serving >= 1 target pool
     Not supported.
-The migration will fail and rollback to the legacy network.
+The migration will not start.
-    The user should migrate the backend service directly, or detach the instance group from the target pool.
+    The user should migrate the target pool directly, or detach the instance group from the target pool.
 #### 2. The instance group is serving >= 1 backend service
      Not supported.
 The migration will fail and rollback to the legacy network.